100-danong/html-test/README.md

 * Get more help at https://help.gradle.org

-BUILD FAILED in 16s
+BUILD FAILED in 18s
-오후 4:14:38: Execution finished ':new_GoPlanV1Application.main()'.
+오후 1:04:02: Execution finished 'build'.